jorisvddonk/hashget/README.md

 ## Current status

 Currently, this project.. somewhat works and is a **work in progress**.
 There may be bugs, even in core functionality, and what little security features have been added currently do *not* prevent your files from getting in the hands of people who know what they're doing.
-Hashget is currently mostly a research project, to figure out how discovery-channel and discovery-server works and how it can be used to practical applications.
+Hashget is currently mostly a research project, to figure out how discovery-channel and discovery-server work and how they can be used for practical applications.